-FMA has sent out several flyers to residents with information on the importance of not littering.
-An example titled "Down the Drain" is included in Appendix B and was distributed on April 20, 2021.
-FMA also maintains signage and trash cans for the use of visitors and residents.
+The FMA has sent out flyers to residents and commercial tenants with information covering the various ways household activities effect Bay health.
+An example titled "A Clean, Healthy Bay Starts at Home" is included in Appendix B. FMA also maintains signage and trash cans for the use of visitors and residents.
 The FMA Environmental Website directs visitors to the HR Green website for additional information.